overhide/ledgers.js-demo-serverless-dapp/README.md

     * same Azure workflows can apply to many different cities
     * Toll Enforcement as a Service (TEaaS)
 * provides inexpensive addition of currencies (Euros, BitCoin, DAI)
-    * no code adjustment<sup>1</sup> in the user facing ReactJS apps ([ledgers.js](https://www.npmjs.com/package/ledgers.js))
+    * no code adjustment<sup>1</sup> in the user facing ReactJS apps (see [ledger-based authorizations](#ledger-based-authorizations))
-    * no code adjustment<sup>1,2</sup> in the Azure backend as abstracted from remuneration using overhide's [remuneration APIs](https://www.npmjs.com/package/ledgers.js#3-ecosystem)
+    * no code adjustment<sup>1,2</sup> in the Azure backend as abstracted from remuneration using [ledger-based authorizations](#ledger-based-authorizations)
 * expects no collection of personally identifiable information by the city Traffic Authority
-    * the city Traffic Authority knows entities paying for toll access (cars/drivers) only as [overhide.io](https://overhide.io) furnished pseudonymous public addresses
+    * the city Traffic Authority knows entities paying for toll access (cars/drivers) only as [ledger-based authorizations](#ledger-based-authorizations) furnished pseudonymous public addresses
         * this, even for dollars:
         * [Stripe](https://stripe.com) is the payment gateway storing personally identifiable information
-        * the [overhide.io](https://overhide.io) APIs enable pseudonymous [ledger-based authorizations](https://github.com/overhide/overhide/blob/master/docs/remuneration-api.md#ledger-based-authorization)
+        * the APIs enable pseudonymous [ledger-based authorizations](#ledger-based-authorizations)
     * the city Traffic Authority doesn't know who the citizen bounty hunters are
         * Ethereum public addresses
         * stakes and bounties *do* involve value transfer on the Ethereum blockchain

 > Notes
 >
-> <sup>1</sup> the demo in this repo has a hardcoded fees-schedule configuration for dollars and ethers in three payment zones; this demo wasn't written in a generic way to require "no code adjustments"
+> <sup>1</sup> the demo in this repo makes assumptions regarding the fees-schedule having configuration for dollars and ethers in three payment zones; for readability, this demo's fees-schedule parsing wasn't implemented in a generic way to require "no code adjustments"
 >
-> <sup>2</sup> as of this writing only dollars and ethers are abstracted via overhide's [remuneration APIs](https://www.npmjs.com/package/ledgers.js#3-ecosystem), additional currencies would require authoring and standing up implementation of the APIs for those currencies; it's just two endpoints (see [sample swagger](https://rinkeby.ethereum.overhide.io/swagger.html))
+> <sup>2</sup> as of this writing only dollars and ethers are abstracted via [ledger-based authorizations](#ledger-based-authorizations), additional currencies can be easily added

 ## Benefits